-The position as of 12 November 2015 regarding the total number of confirmed findings up to that date in comparison to those by the end of 2014 is outlined in Table 28 below.
+The position at the end of 2015 regarding the total number of confirmed findings up to that date in comparison to those by the end of 2014 is outlined in Table 28 below.

 Table 28.
 Overview of Number and Type of Confirmed Ash Dieback Findings